governify/governify-web/content/quickstart/auditing-agile.md

 $    helm install -f values.yaml bluejay governify/Governify-Bluejay
 ```

-More information about the configuration options available for Governify-Falcon HELM chart can be found at our [HELM Charts repository](https://github.com/governify/helm-charts/tree/main/infrastructure/Governify-Bluejay).
+More information about the configuration options available for Governify-Bluejay HELM chart can be found at our [HELM Charts repository](https://github.com/governify/helm-charts/tree/main/infrastructure/Governify-Bluejay).
 ___